dcasota/vesxi-on-azure-scripts/README.md

   1. Configure sshd.
 Use the LocalAdminUser credentials specified in ```create-AzVM-vESXi_usingPhotonOS.ps1``` for ssh login.

-  2. delete partitions on data disk.
-Only the data disk .vhd header is needed for creating a bootable disk.
+  2. delete partitions on the page blob data disk.
+     Comment: only the data disk .vhd (conectix) header is needed for creating a bootable disk.

   3. dynamically create a bash file to be scheduled once as configurebootdisk.service after a reboot

-  4. reboot, afterwards start the configurebootdisk.service created
+  4. reboot, afterwards start the configurebootdisk.service created:

      4.1. download an ESXi ISO.
 Specify the variable ISOFILENAME.
           The options tested are download from a vendor URL or download from a Google drive download link.